manzhch/edecob/paper.md

 #> Subject 3          FALSE         306             38      FALSE
 ```

-Using this table, we can generate a survival plot using the survival package (citation needed).
+Using this table, we can generate a survival plot using the survival package [@survival-package].

 ```
 library("survival")